EV-Club-SUTD/evam-1-firmware/Readme.md

 - [ ] 🖥️ Supporting Software and Simulations
 - [ ] 📚 Code Library
 - [ ] 🛠 Helper Script
-- [ ] 📖 Documentation / Datasheets
+- [x] 📖 Documentation / Datasheets
 - [ ] ❓ Miscellaneous / Uncategorized

-This repository contains the source code for the EVAM 1's custom CAN bus nodes.
+This repository contains the source code and documentation for the EVAM 1's custom CAN bus nodes.

 ## Directories